All Episodes

 I did, and I think he's been bad from the beginning.

-And uh it's not good for the just the whole thing about this is everything now is seen through a partisan hate Trump lens, period.
+Anyway, it just, the whole thing about this is everything now is seen through a partisan hate Trump lens, period.

-We've lost the left has lost any sense of being rational and intellectual.
+We've lost, the left has lost any sense of being rational and intellectual, all the things they claim they are.

 There's no, there really isn't a way to have an intelligent discussion.

-I mean, we've been playing now for days, people like Chuck Schumer and saying he's lost faith in Comey, and Harry Reid saying that Comey should be fired, and Nancy Pelosi saying he's not in the right job, and all these other people, but it doesn't matter to them.
+I mean, we've been playing now for days, people like Chuck Schumer and saying he's lost faith in Comey and Harry Reid saying that Comey should be fired and Nancy Pelosi saying he's not in the right job and all these other people, but it doesn't matter to them.

 Doesn't matter how many deputy attorney generals from going back to the Ford administration through the Obama administration and Eric Holder.